-The Community Domestic Abuse Programme is a rolling programme of evening sessions.
+The Community Domestic Abuse Programme is a rolling programme of sessions.
 Based on the Duluth Programme, it is designed to help men who feel their behaviour towards their partner has been, or is still, abusive.

 CDAP challenges that behaviour and shows you how it affects your partner or ex-partner and any children that may be involved.
 We know it can be tough facing up to difficult problems.
 This programme will support you to make the changes you need to develop respectful, non-abusive relationships so that you are safe around your partner and any children.

 The programme consists of 27 sessions which can be delivered in a group or 1-1, by zoom or a phone call.
 The programme aims to work in a flexible way, and with a range of diverse needs.
 It is expected that once you are accepted on to the programme, you will attend all of the sessions.
 Sessions are held once a week and each session lasts 2-1/2 hours.

 The first step is to decide if you want to change your behaviour.
 After that, contact us and we will offer an interview to assess your suitability.
 One condition of attendance is therefore you provide contact details of your partner or ex-partner.

 The programme cannot ‘cure’ abusive behaviour or guarantee dramatic change. behavioural change is a long process and may continue after the programme is finished.
 However, research shows that men who completed the programme stop physical violence and significantly reduce their abusive behaviour.